aphorism44/phaser-barchart/README.md

 <ul>
     <li>The plugin will automatically determine the y-axis numerical labels based on the highest and lowest numbers in the array.</li>
     <li>If a graph is updated with a larger (or smaller) array, the plugin adjusts the bar width every time the array size changes.</li>
-    <li>The plugin can generate numerous graphs, in case someone decides to place two of them at once.</li>
+    <li>The plugin can generate numerous graphs, in case someone decides to place two or more of them at once.</li>
-    <li> If the plugin determines the array is too large to properly display the graph (the number of elements must be less than or equal to half of the graph's width, it will remove items from the end of the array.</li>
+    <li> If the plugin determines the array is too large to properly display the graph (the number of elements must be less than or equal to half of the graph's width), it will remove items from the end of the array.</li>
     <li>Graphs can handle both positive and negative numbers.
 In addition, graphs can plot both positive and negative points at the same time.
 In this case, the graph will determine a "zero point," then plot positive numbers (green, with bars pointing upwards) and negative numbers (red, pointing downwards), all from the zero point.</li>
 </ul>
 <br>
 <h3><strong>Examples</strong></h3>
 <br>
-My idle game at Newgrounds, <a href="http://www.newgrounds.com/portal/view/687176" target=="_blank"><em>The Townsfolk Cartel</em></a>, is the first place I used it.
+My idle game at Newgrounds, <a href="http://www.newgrounds.com/portal/view/687176" target="_blank"><em>The Townsfolk Cartel</em></a>, is the first place I used this plugin (in fact, I created the plugin because that game needed this functionality).
 When playing the game, press on the "Statistics" button.
 The graph there shows the last 90 days or so of income, so that players can see how they're doing.
 <br><br>
 If you open the index.html page in this directory, you will see several different style of graph, all created with the plugin.
 The main.js file creates and updates all the graphs.
 The code in the create function creates five graphs, while the timerUpdate function updates three of them, along with their number arrays.
 <br>
-<h3><strong>A Quick Tutorial</strong></h3>
+<h3><strong>A Tutorial Exercise</strong></h3>
 <br>
 To demonstrate how this plugin works, I will demonstrate how to add a graph to an existing Phaser.io program.
 For this, I have included the code from Phaser.io that is <a href="http://phaser.io/tutorials/making-your-first-phaser-game", target="_blank">used as a tutorial for newcomers</a>.
 To see this, open the tutorial.html file instead of index.html.
 The game should start immediately.
 <br><br>